What does “Triple Green Jade Farm” mean?

-The inner spirals depict an inward journey for deeper knowledge and reach for understanding.
+The inward spirals depict the journey for deeper knowledge and understanding.

 That is what Triple Green Jade Farm hopes to ascribe to.

-We are a farm continuously evolving and our journey is for a deeper understanding of what we can facilitate with flora, fauna and soil and how to do it in a more synergistic way.
+We are a farm continuously evolving.
+Our journey is for deeper understanding of what we can facilitate with flora, fauna and soil.

-So from innocuous contemplation about a dish of bok choy, broccoli, snow peas and tofu, this comes to have a deeper value and meaning as the name and mission of our farm.
+So from innocuous contemplation about a dish of bok choy, broccoli, snow peas, this comes to have a deeper value and meaning as the name and mission of our farm.